LangStream/documentation/pipeline-agents/ai-actions/compute-ai-embeddings.md

 ### JSON and String inputs

-This agent currently only accepts JSON-formatted inputs.&#x20;
+This agent currently only accepts JSON-formatted inputs.

 Either ensure the input is JSON, or put the [document-to-json](../text-processors/document-to-json.md) agent before the compute-ai-embeddings agent in your pipeline: